jrean/laravel-user-verification/README.md

 Name of the view returned by the getVerificationError method.

+* `$userTable = 'users';`

+Name of the default table used for managing users.

 ## Example

 This package whishes to let you be creative while offering you a predefined path.
 The following examples assume you have configured Laravel for the package as well as created and migrated the migration according to this documentation.
+This package doesn't require the user to be authenticated to perform the verification.
+You are free to implement any flow you may want to achieve.
+Note that by default the behaviour of Laravel is to return an authenticated user straight after the registration.

 ### Example 1